bit-soul/brc-soul/README.md

 **group operations**

-    group related operation can be realized by CV related operation "creupd": group manager create or update group infomation "issue" : group manager sign and issue CV to allow user join the group "mint"  : user mint the CV as SBT to join the group "burn"  : user burn the CV to leave the group "cancel": group manager can cancel the CV to remove a member we define the "vc-collection-name" that start with "grp!" is a group verification collection
+    group related operation can be realized by CV related operation, with coid_flag 0x01 "creupd": group manager create or update group infomation "issue" : group manager sign and issue CV to allow user join the group "mint"  : user mint the CV as SBT to join the group "burn"  : user burn the CV to leave the group "cancel": group manager can cancel the CV to remove a member

 ### Certificate Authority operation